Howard S. Marks of Oaktree Capital Management is one of the few investment gurus Warren Buffett respects.

 Ten Reasons We’re Wrong About the World and Why Things Are Better Than You Think

-The late Professor of International Health Hans Rosling exposes many popularly believed falsehoods in this widely read book.
+In this widely read book, the late Professor of International Health Hans Rosling exposes many popularly believed falsehoods.
 Rosling argues that people often get many of the answers wrong.

-Rosling also shows that the condition of the world is getting better, but most people think it is getting worse.
-Understanding that misconception is one of the key tenets of Warren Buffett’s investment philosophy.
+Rosling also shows that the world’s condition is improving, but most people think it is worsening.
+Understanding that misconception is a key tenet of Warren Buffett’s investment philosophy.

-Buffett invests with the assumption the economy will get better, and people will have more money.
+Buffett invests, assuming the economy will improve and people will have more money.
 Buffett makes money because the economy grows when others think it will not expand.
 Buffett and Marks buy stocks in bear markets with the understanding recovery will occur.

 The Remarkable Story of Risk

-Bernstein argues that our understanding of risk shapes our worldview and decision-making.
+Peter L. Bernstein argues that understanding risk shapes our worldview and decision-making.
 A person’s understanding of risk affects their investment decisions because people usually avoid less risky investments.

 In Against the Gods, Bernstein uses a history of risk to explore the origins of finance and science.
 Bernstein argues that risk analysis is the basis of modern finance.

-Against the Gods also offers an introduction to modern theories about decision making and behavioral finance.
+Against the Gods also introduces modern theories about decision-making and behavioral finance.
 This book is useful for investors because Bernstein has experience in the financial markets.

 Uncommon Sense for the Thoughtful Investor